colececil/automatic-soil-monitor/README.md

 In order to determine what values to use for the "dry" and "wet" calibrations, follow these steps:

 1. In your `.env` file, temporarily set `SENSOR_DRY_CALIBRATIONS` and `SENSOR_WET_CALIBRATIONS` to any arbitrary values for each sensor, as long as the two values are different.
-You should also temporarily set `BROADCAST_INTERVAL` to a short duration, such as `5s`.
+You should also temporarily set `UPDATE_INTERVAL` to a short duration, such as `5s`.
 This will cause the program to take readings more frequently, which will help you determine the "dry" and "wet" calibration values more easily.
 2. Stick all the sensors into some completely dry soil.
 (The soil should be the same as or similar to what you'll be using the sensors to monitor.)
 3. Run `make` to build the program and flash it to your microcontroller.
 Leave the serial monitor running after flashing, as you will use the program's log output to obtain the "dry" and "wet" values.
 4. Let the program run for several iterations, to allow it to take several readings while the soil is dry.
 For each iteration, the logs will show the current reading, along with the minimum and maximum readings seen so far.
 5. With the program still running and the sensors still in the soil, water the soil until it's completely wet.
 Again, let the program run for several iterations, allowing it to take several readings while the soil is wet.
 The logs will continue to track the minimum and maximum readings seen so far.
 6. You can now press Ctrl+C to exit the serial monitor.
 Refer to the last set of logs shown to get the final minimum and maximum readings for each sensor.
 One of these will be the "dry" value, and the other will be the "wet" value.
 You can check against the current reading to determine which is which.
 7. Now that you have the values, use them to update `SENSOR_DRY_CALIBRATIONS` and `SENSOR_WET_CALIBRATIONS` in your `.env` file.
-You can also set `BROADCAST_INTERVAL` to a sensible duration for long-term monitoring, such as `1h`.
+You can also set `UPDATE_INTERVAL` to a sensible duration for long-term monitoring, such as `1h`.
 8. With the values updated, run `make` once again to update the program on your microcontroller.